 Make sure your teen knows you're there to listen and that they're not alone in dealing with life’s challenges.
 During car rides and before bed can be a good time to try to engage your teen in a conversation about their day.

 Encourage Healthy Habits

-The habits developed now will follow your children into adulthood, so be an enabler of good habits that will affect your child’s health long term.
-Teach him or her how to prepare balanced lunches for school, how to manage stress, and how to stay organized and establish a helpful routine (which will also help mitigate stress).
-And if your child isn’t involved in sports or getting regular activity, help him or her make daily activity a habit too.
+The habits developed now will follow your children into adulthood, so be an enabler of good habits that will affect their health over the long-term.
+Teach them how to prepare balanced lunches for school, how to manage stress and how to stay organized and establish a helpful routine (which will also help mitigate stress).

 Nutritional Needs for Teens

-Children of all ages, including teens, should fill in nutritional gaps with a multivitamin.
-Modern diets aren’t always up to the task of meeting our nutritional needs even for adults, and this can be compounded by the fact that teens can be picky eaters.3
+Children of all ages, including teens, can help fill in nutritional gaps with a multivitamin.
+Modern diets aren’t always up to the task of meeting our nutritional needs, even for adults, and this can be compounded by the fact that teens can be picky eaters.3

 Back to School Tips for College Students

 Seeing your child off to college this year?
 Whether it’s the first semester or final year, you can help your college-aged child thrive this school year.
 Here are some tips for staying healthy in college: